google/nerfactor/data_gen/nerf_synth/README.md

 REPO_DIR="$repo_dir" BLENDER_BIN="$blender_bin" "$repo_dir/data_gen/nerf_synth/render_run.sh" --scene_path="$scene_path" --light_path="$light_path" --cam_dir="$cam_dir" --test_light_dir="$test_light_dir" --light_inten="$light_inten" --outdir="$outdir"
 ```

-We modify our parallel rendering code to this current version that renders all
+We modified our parallel rendering code to this current version that renders all
 views sequentially for portability.
 If you have a cluster, consider distributing
 all views across the cluster to render them in parallel.
 The heavylifting
 function to be distributed is `render_view()` in `render.py`.